About

 I am Luscinda L. Dickey—a performer, playwright, and composer.
-I love storytelling.
+I love telling stories.

 Luscinda L. Dickey is a performer, playwright, and composer from Winston-Salem, North Carolina.

-Luscinda made her theatre debut at age eight as Dora Bailey in Singin’ in the Rain, Jr. with Spring Theatre.
-Her favorite stage credits include: Alice in The Secret Garden and The Wistful Witch of Winter/Bunny in The North Pole Centennial Holly Jolliday Christmas Yule-A-Palooza!
-In 2020, she was honored to participate in the feature film Lock-In as Leisel VanLoon.
-She loves improvisation and meeting new characters with curiosity.
+Luscinda’s favorite stage credits include Dora Bailey in Singin’ in the Rain, Jr., Alice in The Secret Garden and The Wistful Witch of Winter/Bunny in The North Pole Centennial Holly Jolliday Christmas Yule-A-Palooza!.
+In 2020, she was honored to participate in the feature film Lock-In as the wild and wacky Leisel VanLoon.
+Luscinda loves improvisation, developing her craft, and meeting diverse and layered characters with curiosity.

-In voice, Luscinda studies and performs solo concert repertoire for soprano and has an upcoming recital in June 2026.
-In piano, she is trained in the Lister-Sink Method of injury preventative piano technique.
-In dance, she is creating The Moon-dancer—a series of short films which explore music, visual art, and written word through movement.
-She has had the delight to share The Moon-dancer, live and on film, at studio recitals and community gatherings.
+In voice, Luscinda studies and performs repertoire for soprano spanning from opera to contemporary musical theatre.
+She has an upcoming solo recital in June 2026.
+In piano, she is trained in the Lister-Sink Method of Injury Preventative Piano Technique.
+In dance, she studies at Juxtaposition Fine Arts and is currently creating The Moon-dancer—a series of short films which explore music, visual art, and written word through movement.
+Luscinda has had the delight to share The Moon-dancer, live and on film, at studio recitals and community gatherings across the community.

-Luscinda is a member of the Winston-Salem Symphony Chorus and has worked under the batons of Maestro Michelle Merrill and Dr. Christopher Gilliam.
-Recent and upcoming credits with the Symphony Chorus include Verdi’s Requiem (with both the Winston-Salem Symphony and Greensboro Symphony Orchestra), Handel’s Messiah, Elaine Hagenberg’s Illuminare, and Dan Forrest’s Lux: The Dawn From On High in which Luscinda performed as soprano soloist.
+Luscinda is a member of the Winston-Salem Symphony Chorus and has worked under the batons of Maestro Michelle Merrill, Dr. Christopher Gilliam, Mark A. Norman, and Maestro Christopher Dragon.
+Recent credits with the Symphony Chorus include Verdi’s Requiem, Handel’s Messiah, James Syler’s Symphony No. 1 “Blue” (under the composer’s supervision), Elaine Hagenberg’s Illuminare, and Dan Forrest’s Lux: The Dawn From On High in which Luscinda performed as soprano soloist.

-Luscinda’s current project is The Suitcase, an original musical for which she wrote the book, lyrics, music, and orchestrations.
-Following readings and a workshop in 2021-22 and a staged reading with live orchestra in 2024, The Suitcase is set to be fully produced in 2027.
+Luscinda’s main project is The Suitcase, an original musical, for which she wrote the book, lyrics, music, and orchestrations.
+The Suitcase is set to be fully produced in 2028 by Love Joe Productions—a production company founded by Luscinda.

 Download my résumé and headshot.